trippo/ResponsiveFilemanager/readme.txt

 type: the type of filemanager (1:images files 2:all files 3:video files)
 fldr: the folder where i enter (the root folder remains the same). default=""
 lang: the language code (es: &lang=en_EN). default="en_EN"
+sort_by: the element to sorting (values: name,size,extension,date)
+descending: descending? or ascending (values=true or false)
 subfolder: the subfolder use as root. default="" (ex: subfolder/)

 If you want use popup add in the address &popup=1